This blog post is from Lettie Conrad and Michelle Urberg, cross-posted from the The Scholarly Kitchen.

 The Crossmark button gives readers quick and easy access to the current status of an item of content, including any corrections, retractions, or updates to that record.

-With one click, you can see if content has been updated, corrected, or retracted, and access valuable additional metadata provided by the member, such as key publication dates (submission, revision, acceptance), authors’ ORCID iDs, content type, plagiarism screening status, and information about funding, license, peer review, and location of research data.
+Research doesn’t stand still: even after publication, articles can be updated with supplementary data or corrections.
+It’s important to know if the content being cited has been updated, corrected, or retracted.
+Crossmark makes this information more visible to readers.
+With one click, you can see if content has changed, and access valuable additional metadata provided by the member, such as key publication dates (submission, revision, acceptance), plagiarism screening status, and information about licenses, handling editors, and peer review.

 Watch the introductory Crossmark animation in your language: